 2. Notice and Opportunity to be Heard.
-Section 10.003 of the Texas Civil Practice and Remedies Code requires a court to provide the target of a sanctions motion with "notice of the allegations and a reasonable opportunity to respond."
+TCP&RC §10.003 requires a court to provide the target of a sanctions motion with "notice of the allegations and a reasonable opportunity to respond."
 "A trial court must hold an evidentiary hearing to make the necessary factual determinations about the party's or attorney's motives and credibility."
 R.M.
 Dudley Const.
 Co., Inc. v.
 Dawson, 258 S.W.3d 694, 709 (Tex.
 App.-Waco 2008, pet. denied).
 However, to preserve appellate complaint about lack of notice, the party claiming lack of notice must complain at the hearing about lack of adequate notice, and object to the hearing going forward, and/or move for a continuance.
 Low v.
 Henry, 221 S.W.3d 609, 618 (Tex.
 2007).